 Visit the FAQ: How do I opt for an electronic Form W2?

-If you live in Kansas or Illinois and work in Missouri, or if you live in Missouri but work in Kansas or Illinois, you may receive a W-2 for Federal and State reporting and a second one with only the other state reporting information.
+If you live outside Missouri and work in Missouri, or if you live in Missouri but work outside Missouri, you may receive a W-2 for Federal and State reporting and a second one with only the other state reporting information.

 The 1095-C is titled “Employer-Provided Health Insurance Offer and Coverage.”
 The form was introduced in 2015.
 You receive the form from any employer required to offer health insurance coverage to you, your spouse, and/or other dependents for all or a portion of the tax year, whether you enrolled in the employer’s coverage or not.